andy-hanson/crow/readme.md

 # Publishing

 Run `make upload-site` to build and publish.
 This requires you to have `aws` installed.
 You need to do this on both Linux and Windows.
-(Windows updates `crow.zip`, Linux handles everything else.)
+(Windows uploads `crow-windows-x64.tar.xz` and `crow-demo-windows.tar.xz`, Linux handles everything else.)